Ship agents this sprint, not after the platform project

 Running agents on your own Kubernetes or cloud.
 Total control — and the full DevOps, on-call, and compliance bill.

-No-code automation with AI chatbots.
-Fast for simple SaaS-to-SaaS flows — short on the connectors, code, and observability production agents need.
+No-code agents on Zapier's action catalog.
+Fast for business-user automation — no EU data storage, and short on the observability production agents need.

 Connic vs LangSmith Deployment